You can study an MPhil over the course of one year or a PhD over the course of three years here in Scotland.

 PhD New Hyperspectral Imaging Processing Techniques to Detect the Early Onset of Plant Disease

-A 36-month full-time, fully-funded PhD, supported by the University of Strathclyde, focusing on developing new Hyperspectral Imaging Data Processing Techniques for the agri-tech sector.
+36-month full-time, fully-funded PhD, supported by University and faculty funds, focusing on developing new Hyperspectral Imaging Data Processing Techniques for the agri-tech sector.

 PhD Power Systems Dynamic Security Assessment using machine learning.